carlosranoya/inject/README.md

 # Inject
-## Dependency injection package for Golang
+## Dependency injection package for Go

 ***Inject*** is a runtime dependency injection package for Go, based on struct tags and built on top of Go reflect package.